Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 63. Give Fireclay Farmhouse Sinks a Try

-Before dishwashers became a thing, folks would spend long hours in the sink washing mountains of dishes every day.
-So, to deal with the strain that was associated with the long hours, the fireclay farmhouse sink was born.
+Before dishwashers became common, folks spent long hours in the sink washing mountains of dishes every day.
+The fireclay farmhouse sink was born to deal with the strain associated with these long hours.

 Fireclay sinks are not made from modern ceramic.
-Rather, they’re crafted from clay that’s ultra-heated and hardened to withstand the torture that a European country kitchen would subject it to.
+Rather, they’re crafted from ultra-heated clay and hardened to withstand the torture a European country kitchen would subject it to.

 “But I do have a dishwasher.”
 Yes, that’s an added advantage.
 However, if you are the kind that is always busy creating in the kitchen, this is the kind of sink you need.